Actions basics

 syntax.

-On Page Load/On App Load - similar to a component trigger, special app and page triggers are available.
-These triggers allow you to load app configuration and reuse it later on in page actions and components.
+On Page Load/On App Load/On App Data - similar to a component trigger, special app and page triggers are available.
+These triggers allow you to load an app configuration and reuse it later in page actions and components.

 Execute action button - manually run the action in the development mode while you are developing and testing the action.

-Proceed from here - manually run the action from a selected step.
-This is especially useful during development when you want to re-run only a part of the action.
+Proceed from step - manually run the action from a selected step.
+This is especially useful during development when you want to re-run only a certain part of the action.

 Actions that load data are auto-callable.
-This means that if you've assigned an action to the Data property of the component, you don't need to trigger the Action.
-It will be called when the Component is displayed on a page load.
+It means that if you've assigned an action to the Data property of the component, you don't need to trigger the action manually.
+It will be called automatically when the component is displayed on page load.
+You can deselect this setting, if needed, and manually trigger an action via user interaction (clicking a button) or via code.

 Double-click the action step to change its name.

-Actions can be called from the other actions with the help of an Execute action step.
+Actions can be called from other actions using the Execute action step.
 It's useful when it comes to reloading data after creating a new item.

 By default, the result of a step that goes before the Execute action step will appear as a {{data}}

-variable in the first step of the Action being called.
-The result of the Action being called using an Execute action step will appear in the next step that comes right after the Execute action step.
+variable in the first step of the action being called.
+The result of the action being called using the Execute action step will appear in the next step that comes right after it.